Skywire/MageGen/README.md

 ### Commands

-All commands expect magepath as the first argument, this is the path to the magento 2 installation
+All commands expect magepath as the first argument this is the path to the magento 2 installation.

+If omitted the current working directory will be used.

 #### Make Module